-Located up high on ANA InterContinental Tokyo’s 36th floor is Pierre Gagnaire, a 2-star Michelin restaurant and the only Japan outpost of world renown master chef Pierre Gagnaire.
+Located up high on ANA InterContinental Tokyo’s 36th floor is Pierre Gagnaire, a world gourmet guide award restaurant and the only Japan outpost of world renown master chef Pierre Gagnaire.
 Be swept away by a gorgeous view of Tokyo’s skies while dining on Executive Chef Yosuke Akasaka’s French cuisine, reflecting the four seasons in Japan.

 Classically French trained Chef Akasaka has been working under Pierre Gagnaire since the age of 23 in Paris.
-He then returned to Japan for the opening of this particular Tokyo restaurant and ever since, has led the team to its 2-Michelin star rating for nine consecutive years.
+He then returned to Japan for the opening of this particular Tokyo restaurant and ever since, has led the team to its world gourmet guide awarded for nine consecutive years.
 Chef Akasaka’s long relationship with Pierre Gagnaire has enabled him to capture the essence of his artistic “Picasso of Cuisine” approach while utilizing Japanese ingredients.
 Every dish is likened to a skillfully painted picture, with the flavors of the four seasons of Japan, the paint and brushes.

 One of the most popular dishes is the “Cocktail de Poche,” made of 5 small appetizers, which was borne from Pierre Gagnaire’s memorable experience eating kaiseki cuisine when he came to Japan in 1982.
 Other popular course menu items include dishes that include seasonal ingredients such as white and black truffles, or lobster from Brittany.
 The wines are selected by the sommelier and are mainly French or Japanese wines.
 There is a wide selection to choose from for pairing the perfect wine with seasonal dishes.